sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You blinked, and looked up at him.
 "You can... tell that?"

 He nodded, smiling warmly.
-"Soul magic is a complicated business, but the trait that determines a soul's colour is quite simple.
+"Soul magic is a complicated business, after all, it is magic that forms our very vessels, ha ha... but the trait that determines a human soul's colour is quite simple.
 You may be guided by one or more core principles, but you could say that the one that colours your soul is your 'primary' trait."

 "..."
 You couldn't help but feel a touch disappointed.
 "Sooo ... just the fact that I've put up with a lot of bullshit happening in my life, that's now the core aspect of what I am?"